ethereum-optimism/optimistic-specs/specs/predeploys.md

 [l1-attr-predeploy]: glossary.md#l1-attributes-predeployed-contract

-The [L1Attributes](l1-attr-predeploy) was introduced in bedrock and is responsible for mainting L1 context in L2.
+The [L1Attributes](l1-attr-predeploy) was introduced in Bedrock and is responsible for mainting L1 context in L2.
 This allows for L1 state to be accessed in L2.

 ```solidity